Why do we need so many types of contracts?

 All employees must have a contract.
 The contract will include a statement of written particulars setting out specific terms of the employment relationship.
 Yet, with so many different types of contracts, it is easy to get confused.
-Below, we will give a quick breakdown of contracts to ensure that you are staying on the right side of employment law.
+Below, we will give a quick breakdown of contracts to ensure that you stay on the right side of employment law.

 - When an employee starts a new job at your school.